Digicreon/Dispak/README.md

 If you manage multiple projects with Dispak, the contents of all their `etc/crontab` files will be copied in the user's crontab, hence the markers.

+If the `etc/crontab` file is removed from the project, the block between the markers is removed from the crontab at the next deployment.

 If you need to generate the crontab file dynamically, you can create an `etc/crontab.gen` file.
 This script will be executed (like other [generator scripts](#34-files-generation)) and its output will be used as the crontab content.